stepicker/Clicky-Game/README.md

 ## Under the Hood

-Other than React and its components, the only external package used by this game is Sweet Alert for modals
+Beside React and its components, the only external package used by this game is Sweet Alert for modals

 ## Ready to Try?